Skip to content

 0 / 1

-The company has FPIC policies and processes for working with communities and governments on land tenure and rights.
-However, no details were given.
+The company reports having FPIC policies and processes that enable it to work with communities and governments on land tenure and rights.
+However, no further information could be found.

 • P